iambrainstorming/coding_blog/src/security/blockchain-signature-phishing-attack.md

 5. **When in doubt, reject** the transaction

 **The bottom line:** Solana wallets CAN show multiple instructions, but they often don't make them prominent enough, and most users don't look.
 This is why Solana phishing is so effective.

+> Never use a high-balance wallet to interact with new websites.
+Always create a fresh wallet and fund it only with what’s needed for the transaction.